nqpz/mole-power-fantasy/ideas.md

 - Entity can do action also before some other action (time travel)
 - Entity cannot do any action (avoid responsibility)

+## when asking for help

+mole does not need help.

+mole can:

+  - eat
+  - sleep
+  - ...